 When you take any supplement orally, its active ingredients are absorbed through the digestive system.
 If we’re looking at specifically CBD oil, the CBD and other compounds are first broken down in the stomach before being absorbed by the small intestine and then sent through the portal vein directly to your liver.
 It’s at the liver that certain foods can become beneficial to the absorption rate of CBD.

-At the liver, a family of enzymes called cytochrome P450 (CYP450) acts on CBD, metabolizing the compounds before their distributed through the circulatory system.
+At the liver, a family of enzymes called cytochrome P450 (CYP450) acts on CBD, metabolizing the compounds before they’re distributed through the circulatory system.
 During this process, what occurs is a phenomenon referred to as first pass metabolism, which breaks CBD into more than 100 different metabolites, many of which are not used by the body and quickly excreted.
 This diminishes the concentration of CBD and therefore reduces its bioavailability.
 In short, less CBD reaches your bloodstream.

 When you take CBD oil with certain types of foods, however, the loss of CBD concentration has limited impact because the foods help CBD to bypass the first pass metabolism process.
 By taking CBD oil with certain foods, you can help ensure a greater concentration of CBD is absorbed.